tghoshmo/BME-595-HW-06/README.md

   ![image1](https://github.com/tghoshmo/BME-595-HW-06/blob/master/Figure_2.png)

 * Comments

-   * High bias, high variance
+   * The above graphs indicate the presence of high bias and high variance
+   * A deeper network and regularisation may help tackling these problems.